encode/starlette/docs/passwords.md

 ### InsecurePasswordHasher

-This class does not encode password and returns them "as is".
+This class does not encode password and returns it "as is".

 ### PBKDF2PasswordHasher